mhbeals/Conference-Notes/CN_20150908_TeachingLearningHistory2005.md

 Make your teaching of history accessible, meaningful, coherent and achievable

+Question from the audience: What can HE academics provide in their writing?

+Answer: Maybe not just writing, but also first-year lecture materials?
+Some HE’s (notetaker, I know who!) have taken such materials offline.

 ### Are you an Ignorant Schoolmaster?
 Using Philosophy to Construct Pedagogy in the History Classroom ###
 *Annmarie Vales, Loyola University Chicago*

+Initial pedagogical perspective: I love history SO much

+New pedagogical perspective: I still love history, and I am reflective about teaching it and responsive to students ‘teaching me’

+Regular reading: *Schoolmaster* by Jacques Ranciere and *An answer to the question: What is Enlightenment*

++ Understanding the difference between the material being taught and the person being taught
++ Rarely use student, peer, human being

+Main teaching goal: I am speaking to you, not examining you.

+Ranciere:
+1. Student emancipation (as opposed to explicator of stultification)
+2. Equality of intelligence (as opposed to weaker/stronger student)
+3. Rhetorical madness
+4. Progressive’s circle

+The problem:
++ University course are settled?
+  + Academic freedom w/in pre-determined course tracks (I don’t want to teach colonial times – civil war)
++ Time constraints
++ We have to grade them
++ Training or pedagogy of experience
++ Personal dissatisfaction
++ Hierarchy

+Issues:
++ Undergraduates as children – as market-obsessed
++ Rise of technology
++ Group Learning
++ Exams exams exams
++ Dependence on rubics
++ Students report grades motivate more than learning

+Student emancipations
++ Presupposition of equality
++ Re-emphasis on individual thought and effort

+Classroom examples
++ Syllabus contributions
+  + Not standard readings, but asked about doing 4 SCOTUS cases instead
++ Thinking Questions
+  + They email questions from their reading
++ Limit group activities
+  + group activities (student: where my ideas go to die)
++ Creation of own thesis and paper topic
++ Consistent emphasis on originality
++ No internet sources unless it’s a primary source.
+If google can answer it, it’s not a thinking question.

+Notetaker (Good!)

 ### Argue to think: helping VIth formers to write more effective argument in their history essays ###
 *Diana Hilliard, Argue to Think Project*